ZizzyDizzyMC/IndigoBoard/README.md

 # Indigoboard
-A taggable "booru-style" imageboard written in Node.js
+## A taggable "booru-style" imageboard written in Node.js
+## Written in collaboration with @MikeColeCo and @TheJumono